AbdessamadAe/KaTuripu-Platform/frontend/README.md

    - Some functions throw errors while others return null/false
    - Recommendation: Adopt a consistent error handling strategy across all services

-2. **Supabase Client Creation on Each Request**
-   - Creating a new Supabase client for every service function call is inefficient
-   - Recommendation: Create a singleton pattern for the Supabase client

 3. **Direct Database Access in Components**
    - Components directly call database services instead of using a data access layer
    - Recommendation: Implement a proper data access layer between UI components and data services

-4. **Authentication Logic Spread Throughout Codebase**
-   - Authentication handling is duplicated across components
-   - Recommendation: Create an authentication context/provider to centralize auth logic

 5. **Inconsistent State Management**
    - Mix of component state and prop drilling for state management